Channable

 What is product feed optimization?

-With an optimized product feed, your chosen channels will have a better understanding of your catalog and will be able to match your products with the search queries of the users.
-The more relevant your product is to a user’s search the more likely the platform will show your product.
-If the information provided in your feed is quite poor, then other competitors with more complete data will have more chances of reaching these users.
+The more relevant your product is to a user’s search, the more likely the platform will show your product.
+If the information in your feed is incomplete or inaccurate, your competitors with more complete data will reach those shoppers before you even have a chance.

-Usually, platforms distinguish between mandatory, recommended, and optional product attributes.
+The major platforms all distinguish between mandatory, recommended, and optional product attributes.
 These attributes are ordered in different fields of a product feed.
 Google Shopping for example makes it mandatory for all products to have a title.

 Campos inglés